kadena-io/kuro/kadena-beta/docs/Ansible-README.md

 To exit the Kadena Client, type `exit`.
 To kill the tmux sessions, type `tmux kill-session`.

-## Instance Requirements {#instance-req}
+## Instance Requirements
-The instances used as both ansible monitors and kadena servers should be configured as follows:
+The ansible monitor instance and the kadena server instances should be configured as follows:
 a.
 Install all kadena-beta software requirements.
 Refer to `kadena-beta/docs/Kadena-README.md` for specifics.
 b.
 Have Ansible 2.6+ installed.
    See <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html> for instructions.